joshwadd/Advanced_Lane_Detection/README.md

 The image is additionally converted into HLS space using the OpenCV function `cv2.cvtColor(image, cv2.COlOR_RGB2HLS)`.

-The gradients along the x and y com
+The gradients along the x and y compon
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDUwNDkxNDZdfQ==
+eyJoaXN0b3J5IjpbMTUwMTAyMjA0N119
 -->